 CSPs are highly competitive as there are limited places available.
 You won’t need to submit a separate application as all domestic applicants will be considered when applying for a CSP available degree through Apply Online.
 If you’re applying through UAC, you will need to list both the CSP and full-fee degree codes to be considered.

 Investing in yourself by pursuing a postgraduate degree can help you follow your passion or discover a new one.
-Pursuing postgraduate study can accelerate your career by bringing new skills, networks and more income.
-Postgraduate study will be a challenge and it won’t be cheap, but the value is clear.
+Postgraduate study can accelerate your career by bringing new skills, networks and more income.
+Furthering your studies will be a challenge and it won’t be cheap, but the value is clear.
 Within three years of graduating, UNSW postgraduate students earn the highest median salary in Australia.
 Gaining a postgraduate qualification can increase your income considerably, with the Australian median salary of $85,300 for graduates with postgraduate qualifications, compared to $62,600 for bachelor degree graduates.

 If your degree doesn’t offer CSPs or if you don’t receive an offer for a CSP, there are other schemes available to support you.
 Government-supported schemes such as FEE-HELP allow eligible domestic fee-paying students to defer part or all their tuition fees.
 Centrelink has several allowance schemes available to help eligible students pay for living costs.